kingsofcoms/PoloniexAutoTrader/README.md

 3. Select Market Period, Currency Pair and trade size in BTC
 4. Click start
 ** Each algo is then added to the datagrid **
+The timer works datetime.now + market period ( To Be fixed) So for e.g you select 15 Market Period, data will first be fetched 15mins from DateTime.Now

 ![Start Algo](https://github.com/ColossusFX/PoloniexAutoTrader/blob/master/Screenshot_3.jpg?raw=true "Start Algo")